 Residential Coordinator.
-Brendan is the cook, maker, tuner, and fixer for SA@S. He has been with the program for three years and is excited to return in 2018.
-A graduate of Purchase College, he studied anthropology with a concentration in ethnomusicology.
-Besides ensuring things run smoothly at the Academy, he can be found recording, knitting, bird watching, or pursuing music pedagogy.
+Brendan is the cook, maker, tuner and fixer for the Shaksepeare Academy at Stratford.
+He has been with SA@S for three years, and is excited to return for the 2018 season.
+He is a graduate of Purchase College, where he studied anthropology with a concentration in ethnomusicology.
+Besides ensuring things are running smoothly at the Academy, he can be found recording, knitting, bird watching or pursuing music pedagogy.

 The Shakespeare Academy @ Stratford is a project of The Mighty Quinn Foundation, a 501(c)(3) charity dedicated to creating educational and theatrical experiences for the next generation of theater artists.
 To honor Quinn Rooney's passion for learning and love of theater, the Foundation provides creative opportunities for high school and college students.
 The example of Quinn Rooney's utmost joy, indefatigable generosity, and love for the fellowship of sharing theater with friends is at the heart of the Shakespeare Academy at Stratford's founding values.
 During the ensemble's time in Stratford, the Foundation provides local housing, social events, community outreach, and other support.
 It also awards the Quinn Rooney Shakespeare Scholarship, a need-based tuition award that helps students attend SA@S. The Foundation also supports additional artistic programming in Stratford.